huntfx/supercache/README.md

 # supercache
-Easy to use and intuitive caching for functions and methods.
+Easy to use caching for functions and methods.

-Supercache has been designed to work as a conveniance decorator, to provide almost instant repeat executions for any decorated function.
-Each decorator can be given unique settings, such as which parameters to generate a unique key with, and how long the cache should exist for.
+Supercache has been designed as a decorator to work with functions and methods, to provide almost instant repeat executions with only a single extra line of code.
+It acts as an interface to the cache engine, which can be anything from caching in memory to using Redis (provided it's been coded).

-Please note that using the decorator does add some overhead (roughly 1 second per 40,000 executions) as it was designed for conveniance and stability over performance.
-It's possible that caching a very simple function could result in worse performance.
+Please note that using the decorator adds a small amount of overhead as it was designed for conveniance and stability over performance.
+It's possible that caching a very simple function could result in worse performance (it roughly takes 1 second per 40,000 executions).

 ## Installation
     pip install supercache